flowscan/nft-analytics-public-resources/grants.md

 The grant will be allocated for *4 teams*.
 Note that the term _team_ here can be one individual or a group of individuals.
 You can check the [Timeline](timeline.md) page for the estimated timeline of the tasks.

-### Indexer Team
+### Indexers

-Task: Using our own event indexer, build a service to index all currently available NFTs metadata on-chain.
+Task: Using our own event indexer, build a service to index all currently available NFTs metadata / traits on-chain.

 The services must be written in `go`